BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Technically speaking, to "identify" the steps you require it to do, the script must use locators (like element IDs, CSS selectors, or XPath) to find the Username and Password input fields, and the Submit button.

-To identify the ID, I have right-clicked on the Username field and chose Inspect.
-The HTML code for the field is <input type="text" name="username" id="username">
+To identify the ID, I right-clicked on the Username field and chose Inspect.
+The HTML code for the field is <input type="text" name="username" id="username">.

 How to identify Locators of web elements to write automation test scripts?

 That means the ID for the Username field is "username".
-I can then "call" it out in any automation test script I write.
-For example, if I use Selenium, I can write:
+I can then call it in any automation test script.
+For example, with Selenium:

 username_input = driver.find_element(By.ID, "username")